dennislee22/fraud-detection-telco/README.md

 - is_fraud: Label applies on specific MSISDN with it associated features based on historical judgement.

 ## Step 3: Model Training
-With the engineered features, the next step is to train a ML model.
+- With the engineered features, the next step is to train a ML model.
 A common and effective approach is to use a supervised learning model, such as Random Forest Classifier (RFC) and XGBoost (Gradient Boosting).
+- RFC constructs many individual decision trees by training each one on a slightly different, random sample of the data.
+This technique, called bagging, allows the trees to be built in parallel.
+The final prediction is then determined by averaging the results from all the trees in the forest.
+- XGBoost combines many "weak" models sequentially, where each new model focuses on fixing the residuals/errors of the previous one, to produce a collectively reliable model.
-To train a supervised model, a historical dataset with labeled examples of fraudulent and non-fraudulent SIMs is required.
+- To train a supervised model, a historical dataset with labeled examples of fraudulent and non-fraudulent SIMs is required.
 It builds a multitude of decision trees, each based on a random subset of the features.
 To classify whether a particular MSISDN is fradulent or not, the model runs its features through all the decision trees and final outcome is determined by a majority vote from all the trees.

 ## The Result & Analysis
 - For Step 1, sythentic data can be created using this [synthetic data creation script](create-synthetic-cdr.py).